- Location: Indiana

 To prepare yourself for test day, be prepared to:

 - Provide two proofs of residency.

 - Provide proof of your Social Security number.

-- Provide one primary and one secondary document (or two primary documents) from the BMV's list of acceptable documents.
+- Provide a primary and a secondary document from the BMV's list of acceptable documents.
 The BMV doesn't accept copies.

 - Pay the appropriate fee, which varies according to age and length of license.